cd-marks/Python-For-Everybody/README.md

-# cdmarks.github.io
-Welcome!
+# Welcome to cdmarks' Learning repository!

-In this Learning repository, you'll find projects and learning exercises that I've completed thus far.
+Here you'll find projects and learning exercises that I've completed thus far.

 Thanks for checking this out!